Fourteen Retirement Vehicles!

 For a few days, there were three of these wonderful wagons in our driveway!

 In October, 2007, we bought Roadmaster Estate Wagon #4.
 There were several reasons for this.
 I will begin with my wife's reason.
-Although these Roadmasters came with almost every conceivable feature, cruise control was optional in 1992 and the first owner didn't order it!
+Although these Roadmasters came with every conceivable feature, cruise control was optional in 1992 and the first owner didn't order it!
 My wife discovered this later and was quite disappointed.
 When I found another excellent buy on eBay, Verna said, "If it has cruise control, bid on it!"
 It was a nice black cherry metallic color with an impeccable tan leather interior in great condition with low mileage.
 There were other features that caught my eye that the previous wagons didn't have.
 It was a 1994 model with the famed LT-1 injected engine that also powered the Corvette.
 Some claim that it is the best engine that General Motors ever produced.
 Another feature was a complete heavy-duty towing package with extra oil and water-cooling plus load-leveling.
 We paid $3,600 for it and it is still in our garage with collector-car tags, gaining value.
 For a few days, we again had multiple wagons until someone who already owned three Roadmaster wagons bought #3!

 I actually bought a fifth Roadmaster wagon brand new for just $50!
 It wasn't a woody, but I fixed that little detail in short order.
 I drive "Woody Senior with Woody Jr. piggy-backing on the roof-rack in local parades.
 Towing a "renewable energy vehicle" (a sailboat) our woodies get much applause!